twilio-labs/code-exchange/README.md

 #### Step 1:

-Head over to our [CodeExchange Community Program page][community] and review our [Twilio CodeExchange Community Program Agreement][agreement].
+Head over to our [Code Exchange Community Program page][community] and review our [Twilio Code Exchange Community Program Agreement][agreement].
 Once you've reviewed it, make sure you [fill out our form][community].

 #### Step 2: